-Focus area Measure Environmental and social risk assessment We support the efforts of DFAT's strategy 'Australia's international engagement strategy on human trafficking and modern slavery: Delivering in partnership'.
+Environmental and social risk assessment

+We support the efforts of DFAT's strategy 'Australia's international engagement strategy on human trafficking and modern slavery: Delivering in partnership'.
 The International Engagement Strategy provides a comprehensive and coordinated framework to inform Australia's international efforts to help eradicate human trafficking and modern slavery, with a focus on the Indo-Pacific region.
 Export Finance Australia will support the strategy through our own efforts to promote awareness and by taking effective action to identify and mitigate the risk of modern slavery.

-We will continue to: focus on assessing potential human rights and modern slavery risks in our transactions as part of our Environmental and Social Review of Transactions Policy; report our Category A projects in line with the OCED Recommendation of the Council on Common Approaches for Officially Supported Export Credits on our website and seek stakeholder feedback for projects outside Australia prior to a final decision to support a project; and monitor our transactions, including by requiring periodic reviews as required by our policies and procedures, and engaging or escalating to internal stakeholders as applicable.
-Other Training We will continue to provide: training to our employees on modern slavery, anti-money laundering and anti-bribery and corruption; and additional targeted training on modern slavery to frontline employees on how to identify and address potential issues of concern, and how to work with stakeholders including our customers to achieve positive overall outcomes from a modern slavery perspective.
+We will continue to:

+- focus on assessing potential human rights and modern slavery risks in our transactions as part of our Policy for Environmental and Social Review of Transactions; - undertake site visits including overseas; - report our Category A projects in line with the OCED Recommendation of the Council on Common Approaches for Officially Supported Export Credits on our website and seek stakeholder feedback for projects outside Australia prior to a final decision to support a project; and - monitor our transactions, including by requiring periodic reviews as required by our policies and procedures, and engaging or escalating to internal stakeholders as applicable.